 Taylor pleaded guilty Feb.
 8 to aggravated criminal trespassing and perjury but had not been sentenced.
 That hearing was scheduled for April 19.

 He was arrested after a June 4, 2012, incident at the Ashworth Court home he had shared with his former life partner, Rob Batot.
 Batot is known professionally as Rob Williams, a meteorologist at WJHL Channel 11.

 The attack on Williams occurred sometime before 4 a.m.
 June 4, 2012.
 Police said Taylor broke into the house through a window and shot Williams with the crossbow, then allegedly shot at him with a 9 mm pistol as Williams tried to run from the house.

 According to police, Williams had a crossbow bolt, which is the arrow used in the weapon, sticking from his chest when they arrived on scene.

-In a news release after the assault, police said there was a brief standoff with Taylor, and officers used a Taser to get him into custody.
+In a press release after the assault, police said there was a brief stand-off with Taylor, and officers used a Taser to get him into custody.